aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 Most developers work hard, but a part of their brain sleeps – the part that knows that clean, well-designed code matters.

 Another mistake: «We can clean it up later, we just have to get to market first!» – the Hare's mistake.
 Why later?
-Do you think you won't have to get new features done?
+Do you think you will not have to get new features done?
 Or maybe the «Pause the market» button will suddenly appear?
 These developers are overconfident in their ability to remain productive.
 Writing messy code makes them go fast in the short term and slows them down in the long term.